learn-co-curriculum/swift-math-readme/README.md

 Here we've created a function named average which takes in two arguments of type Int and returns back an Int.
 The implementation of this function takes the sum of the two arguments being passed in, divides that sum by 2 and returns back the result which will be of type Int.
 Here, we're calling on this function by passing in our mid term and final grades to get back the average.

- You can also have a function which returns the average of three Ints:
+ You can also have a function which returns the average of three `Double`s:

 ````Swift
 func average(a: Double, b: Double, c: Double) -> Double {